I saw a documentary about a few months ago. I think it was part of .

 So what I wanted to write about here, is that in fact, these economic theories did not actually copy over the findings of evolutionary studies.

-You see, there is this distinction that biologists make between and reproduction.
+You see, there is this distinction that biologists make between sexual and asexual reproduction.
 What biologists are telling us is that sexual reproduction can produce better organisms, better in the sense that they are more likely to survive, or better in the sense that they fill the available “space” more completely, are bigger, stronger, and more complex overall.
 (In general, what makes natural selection so general is that what “better” means is very open, and cannot be preconceived)

 (Usually you think of sexual reproduction as it involving a male and a female producing offspring.
 A simpler variation of asexual reproduction may be that it simply takes two, instead of just one organism, to reproduce.)